ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 the result from each bundle.
 The good news is there is a library, called the [`remote-monad`](http://hackage.haskell.org/package/remote-monad), that has a plug-and-play API.
-If we provide the best bundling transport we can, and the library can pick the best way of splitting up the monadic computation into our bundles.
+If we provide the best bundling transport we can, then the library can pick the best way of splitting up the monadic computation into our bundles.

 Considering JSON-RPC, the concept of notification and method map straight onto the